kirill050/py_arp_spoof/README.md

 A simple and efficient Python script for ARP spoofing on Linux.
 This script utilizes the `scapy` library for packet manipulation and requires root privileges for operation.

+> [!CAUTION]
-**Disclaimer:** This tool is intended for educational and ethical hacking purposes only.
+> **Disclaimer:** This tool is intended for educational and ethical hacking purposes only.
 Using this script for unauthorized access or malicious activities is illegal and unethical.
 I am not responsible for any misuse of this tool.

 ## Features